upros/tls-pok/draft-friel-tls-eap-dpp.md

 # Using TLS Bootstrapping in EAP

-Enterprise deployments typically require an 802.1x/EAP-based authentication to obtain network access.
-Devices whose boostrapping key has been obtained in an out-of-band fashion can perform an EAP-TLS-based exchange, for instance {{?RFC7170}}, and authenticate the TLS exchange using the bootstrapping extensions defined in Section 2.
+Enterprise deployments typically require an 802.1X/EAP-based authentication to obtain network access.
+Devices whose boostrapping key has been obtained in an out-of-band fashion can perform an EAP-TLS-based exchange, for instance {{?RFC7170}}, and authenticate the TLS exchange using the bootstrapping extensions defined in {{using-bootstrapping-in-tls-1.3}}.

 # IANA Considerations